5 ways to solve your tax problem before the 31 January filing deadline

 If you do have an accountant, they should normally be your first port of call.
 Remember though that accountants are much like GPs.
 When patients have unusual medical issues the GP will involve a specialist consultant.
 Accountants are the same.
 Very few of them are able to resolve all tax problems, but they will often know who to ask.

 The best accountants know what they don’t know and will not pretend to the contrary.
-Many have listed their expertise on the website of the Tax Advice Network
+Many have listed their expertise on this website – Tax Advice Network

 Use a specialist directory service